-More generally the University provides a wide range of opportunities for students to express their individual and collective opinions, and to be partners and joint decision-makers within the University.
-The University benefits from an effective, independent and democratic system of student representation.
+More generally the University provides a wide range of opportunities for students to express their individual and collective opinions, and to be partners within the University.
+The University benefits from an effective, independent and democratic system of student representation organised by the Students' Union.
 Students are represented on Programme and School-level committees.
 Student-staff liaison committees provide feedback on a range of academic and non-academic issues, supported by a well-established student representation framework at course, year, and School level.
+These committees are co-chaired by a Students' Union representative.

-Moderators complete two moderator reports per academic year which highlight interactions with students and their experience, as well as confirmation on student input into programme committees.
+For partner provision, moderators complete two moderator reports per academic year which highlight interactions with students and their experience, as well as confirmation on student input into programme committees.
 Partners are also asked to complete the programme enhancement plan as is the case for on campus provision.
 These are completed by programme directors with support of moderators and are signed off by Associate Deans for relevant Schools.
-As a condition of partnership with the University, partner colleges providing franchised provision are required to mirror the University's internal approach to communications and engagement.
+As a condition of partnership, the University provides expectations and standards for partner colleges providing franchised provision regarding communications and engagement with students.
 These processes of collecting student feedback are reported back to the University centrally through our programme enhancement plan process and monitored locally by University moderators working with partners.